McNopper/ZeroInfinity/README.md

-# Solving indeterminate forms using interval arithmetic
+# Solving indeterminate forms using interval arithmetic with complex numbers

 *by Norbert Nopper*